citizens-guide-open-data/citizens-guide-open-data.github.io/guide/references.md

 DataLibre.
 2015.
 "Datalibre.ca." datalibre.ca.
 [http://datalibre.ca](http://datalibre.ca)

+Delfanti, A. 2013. *Biohackers: The Politics of Open Science*.
+Pluto press.
+PDF available at <http://delfanti.org/biohackers/>

 Detroit Digital Justice Coalition.
 2015.
 "Opening Data."
 [Zine].
 <https://www.alliedmedia.org/news/2015/09/17/opening-data-zine-here>

+Dickinson, J. L., Shirk, J., Bonter, D., Bonney, R., Crain, R. L., Martin, J., ... & Purcell, K. 2012.
+The current state of citizen science as a tool for ecological research and public engagement. *Frontiers in Ecology and the Environment*, 10(6), 291-297.

+Dickinson, J. L., Zuckerberg, B., & Bonter, D. N. 2010.
+Citizen science as an ecological research tool: Challenges and benefits. *Annual Review of Ecology, Evolution, and Systematics*, 41, 149-172.

 DiSalvo, Carl.
 2012. *Adversarial Design*.
 The MIT Press.

 DiSalvo, Carl, and Jonathan Lukens.
 2009.
 "Towards a Critical Technological
 Fluency: The Confluence of Speculative Design and Community Technology Programs."
 In *Proceedings of the Digital Arts and Culture Conference*.

+Eamon, W. 1985.
+"From the secrets of nature to public knowledge: The origins of the concept of openness in science." *Minerva* 23.3: 321-347.

 Eaves, David.
 2014.
 "How Governments Misunderstand the Risks of Open Data." [http://eaves.ca/2010/10/06/how-governments-misunderstand-the-risks-of-open-data/](http://eaves.ca/2010/10/06/how-governments-misunderstand-the-risks-of-open-data/)